reTHINK-project/dev-service-framework/docs/manuals/development-of-hyperties.md

 Type
 Promise.<DataObjectReporter>
 ------------------------------------
-Request a subscription to an existent object.
+The subscribe method can be used to request subscription to an existent object.

 ```
 subscribe(objURL) → {Promise.<DataObjectObserver>}